RuhAm/T-REx/README.md

 ```

-## 2.0 Training and Testing from simulated data
+## 2.0 Training and Testing model from simulated data

 *T-REx* uses data in *.ms* format and converts them into haplotypes which is further downsampled into 64*64 dimensional matrix using the following commands.